Computer-Graphics-Unibe/CG_submissions/assignment_0_sub/readme.txt

 Assignment 0

-Authors: Basil ..., Linard Büchler, Eric Buffle
+Authors (alphabetical order): Linard Büchler, Eric Buffle, Basil Peterhans

 Description on how the exercise was solved: